 5. Cap’s Night In

-Sam Wilson – Falcon – cancels on spending a night hanging out with Captain America, the first Avenger.
+In this Marvel One-Shot, Sam Wilson cancels on spending a night hanging out with Captain America, the First Avenger.
 Cap, grudgingly accepting that he’s alone, decides to finally experience some of the music and films which have been recommended to him in order to help him acclimatise to life in the 21st century.
 After an awful experience with heavy metal (which he deems to be “too Tony Stark”) and being left wide-eyed at the offensive lyrics of pop and rap songs, he finally settles in to watch some movies.

 Cap’s facial expressions change from bewilderment to horror to confusion as the movies go on.
 His amazement at Star Wars is clear, and when it’s revealed that Darth Vader is Luke Skywalker’s father he’s genuinely shocked.
 Once the original trilogy is out of the way, he starts with the prequels believing that they should be amazing.
 Jumping ahead, we see him on the phone talking to Nick Fury about how Mace Windu looked just like him.
 Nick Fury’s response is a simple “Don’t ever ask me about that again!” before hanging up on him.